sitrox/workhorse/FAQ.md

 ## I'm using jRuby.
 How can I use the daemon handler?

-As java processes in general can not be forked safely, the daemon handler provided with this Gem does not support jRuby platforms.
+As Java processes in general cannot be forked safely, the daemon handler provided with this Gem does not support jRuby platforms.

-If your jRuby application consists of one single application process, it is recommended to just start the job backend in the same process:
+If your jRuby application consists of a single application process, it is recommended to just start the job backend in the same process:

 ```ruby